repole/restfulchemy/README.rst

 $ vs ~
 ------

-Both $ and ~ work identically and can be used interchangeably.
+Both $ and ~ work identically in most places and can be used interchangeably.
+The one exception to that is when getting/querying using MongoDB style syntax and operators, $ must be used rather than ~.
-~ was included mainly because it is url friendly.
+The tilde (~) was included as in alternative elsewhere to be more url friendly.

 Contributing
 ------------